pherrusa7/Traffic4cast_NeurIPS_2019/README.md

 * The notebook 'Train.ipynb' can be used to train any model except the one explained bellow, evaluate them, and even generate a submission for the challenge with the proper format.
 * The notebook 'train-RAE_Clf' allows training the model called in the paper as 'RAE_Clf'
 * The notebook 'exogenous_data.ipynb' shows figures  of aggregated traffic.
 To use it, change the route in src/exogenous_data.py, variable DAYS_INFO_PATH to point agg_data/1_regions_features_mean.npy
-* The folder src contains all the scripts that allow the notebooks to perform all these actions:
+* The folder src contains all the scripts that allow the notebooks to run:
     * src/data.py: Contains the class dataset that allows different sampling strategies.
 To use it, just change the variable DATA='/home/pherruzo/data/nips_traffic/' to the folder containing the data in your machine.
     * src/models/* : Our best model (image above) can be found in file 'RAEwSCwWSwIN.py', as well as 'RAE_Clf' in 'RAEwSCwWSwINxCLF.py'
     * models.py: Baseline models and basic autoencoder can be found here